 I sanded the inside lip of the frame here in order to remove any old paint.
-I repainted it later, but you’ll want a nice smooth surface to adhere the LED strip to.
+I repainted it later, but you’ll want a nice smooth surface to adhere to the LED strip.

 This step can be tricky.
-You’ll need to account for the thickness of the front pane of glass, which will be “two way” glass.
+You’ll need to account for the thickness of the front pane of glass, which will be “two-way” glass.
 You can purchase this glass from any local glass company, but it can be pricey.
-Just this front sheet of glass at 4 feet by 2 1/2 feet cost me around 90 dollars!
-You can also use a two way film, but that may separate over time.
+This front sheet of glass at 4 feet by 2 1/2 feet cost me around 90 dollars!
+You can also use a two-way film, but that may separate over time.
 The reflective side of this glass should face the REAR of the frame.

 Install the rear mirror.

-With the remote, you’ll be able to set flashing effects, fade colors, and increase or decrease the brightness of the LEDs.
+With the remote, you’ll be able to set flashing effects, fade colours, and increase or decrease the brightness of the LEDs.